Gaurav-Wankhede/AegisIDE/README.md

 Use these guidelines to get the most reliable, repeatable results from AegisIDE workflows.

 - **Start every session with `/init`**
-  - Loads constitutional governance (Articles I–XIV) and bootstraps the memory bank (7 essential schemas + kanban as needed)
+  - Loads constitutional governance (Articles I–XIV) and bootstraps the memory bank (8 essential schemas)
   - Workflow spec: `core/workflow/init.md`

 - **After `/init`, drive execution with `/next`**